US Federal Reserve announces biggest interest rate hike in 28 years to control inflation

 “The Federal Reserve is going to hike interest rates until policymakers break inflation, but the risk is that they also break the economy,” Ryan Sweet, Moody’s Analytics head of monetary policy research, said in a research note.
 “Growth is slowing and the effect of the tightening in financial market conditions and removal of monetary policy have yet to hit the economy.”

-However, markets in the US fared well after Powell’s announcement.
+However, markets in the United States fared well after Powell’s announcement.

 On Wall Street, the S&P index ended up 54.51 points or 1.46% higher, according to Financial Times.
 Nasdaq Composite also witnessed an increase of 270 points or 2.50% as markets closed for the day.